slidersProfiles

 List Available Profiles

-Using a Profile with Task or Taskgroup API
+Using a Profile with the SDK

-Create a task group (form data)
+Create a task group

-Create a single task (form data)
+Create a single task

 Examples